FenixAlliance/APS.Core/README.md

 ## ABS WOPI Connector:

-The ABS Workplace Module allows users to create, view and edit Office files with Office for the web, right from their ABS Instances.
-It also allows users to manage files for pretty much for every entity type.
+The ABS Workplace Module allows users to create, view, and edit Office files with Office for the web, right from their ABS Instances.
+It also allows users to manage files for pretty much every entity type.

 ![ABS WOPI Connector](https://github.com/fenixalliance/abs.docs/blob/master/.attachments/E9Or7BZKnX.gif?raw=true "ABS WOPI Connector")